-Unified Modeling Language (UML) abstracts and visualiwes systems of object-orientated programming.
-This makes the modeling language a practical tool for developers: On the one hand, it makes it possible to create clear blueprints for software projects, on the other hand, complex software systems can also be presented in an understandable way for people not familiar with the subject.
+Unified Modelling Language (UML) abstracts and visualises systems of object-orientated programming.
+This makes the modelling language a practical tool for developers: On the one hand, it makes it possible to create clear blueprints for software projects, on the other hand, complex software systems can also be presented in an understandable way for people not familiar with the subject.
 For example, if you want to introduce new software for the latest company app to the Head of Marketing, do not use code – instead, you can use UML to show them the most important features of the app.

 - UML diagram tools: what to consider

 - Comparison of UML tools: from free UML tools to extensive desktop versions

 - Microsoft Visio: the UML drawing tool for Office users

 UML diagrams obviously aren’t drawn using Paint.
 UML tools are used to help you with the modelling language, but finding the right tool is not that easy.
 There are countless providers of UML programs on the net, but not every program offers the same functions.
 While some tools require less memory, they have few features.
 Other UML diagram tools can map any diagram type and export it to different programming languages and import a model from existing code.
 In return, many programs like these do not offer any function to exchange information about projects in a team.

 The Object Management Group (OMG for short), specifies the UML standard – so you first should consider what you want to represent with UML.
 Should the system’s structure be shown or the system behaviour?
 Depending on the answer, you then choose a UML tool that is suitable for your project.

 This article was last updated in May 2021.